 |Ginny Barahona (left) and Sarah Schores (right), both from Georgetown

 The program began in 2003, when eight graduates signed up as Interns for Peace, as the program was called in the early years (photo below).
-Numbers grew quickly and by 2009 we were recruiting over 50 students.
+Numbers grew quickly and by 2009 we were recruiting over 40 students.
 That was hard to manage, and we have since reduced numbers drastically.